subhojit777/imag/doc/src/09020-changelog.md

 * New
     * `libimagentrygps` was introduced
     * `imag-grep` was introduced
+    * The `imag` command now passes all arguments properly to the called subcommand
 * Fixed bugs
     * The config loading in `libimagrt`
     [was fixed](http://git.imag-pim.org/imag/commit/?id=9193d50f96bce099665d2eb716bcaa29a8d9b8ff).